By the term cliff line is meant the top edge of the cliff, where land comes to an end.

 Listed below are recorded incidences of maximum cliff loss.

-Data is supplied by East Riding of Yorkshire Council.
+Data are supplied by East Riding of Yorkshire Council.

 ◀ smaller screens ▶